MaximBazarov/Inject/README.md

 .package(url: "https://github.com/MaximBazarov/Inject.git", from: "1.0.0")
 ```

-## Concurency

-## Performance

-Inject utilizes the power of the [KeyPath](https://developer.apple.com/documentation/swift/keypath) feature of swift, to identify dependencies.
-Which allows you to define default instances without a need to have a single shared object to register them.
-As well as compile time check of the dependency graph integrity.

-And [structured concurrency feature](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) to make it thread-safe.

-It also allows you to mark an injection point wherever you can have a variable without any burden to validate the dependency graph.

-For an old component that uses initializer injection,
-a property injection, a shared instance, or has no injection at all.
-It takes you a couple of lines of changes to switch it to Inject.
-Or back, for what it's worth.

 ## Why yet another DI framework?
 This is the question I asked the most and I share your frustration with other DI solutions.
 In fact that's the very reason Inject was created.